 Applying to the three-year program requires an additional application with essays that explain your choice for a particular residency.
 Residency program directors review submitted materials and decide which candidates to interview.
 You are notified of your acceptance as soon as possible.

 Although you don’t begin your residency until after the third year of training, you gain early access to potential mentors through rotations and electives in your designated specialty.
 This facilitates your transition from undergraduate medical school to graduate residency training.

 Changing Residencies and Applying to Outside Programs

 If your career interests change during your time in medical school, our flexible curriculum can accommodate your priorities.
 If positions are still available in the residency program you would like to switch to, you may be able to make the change and remain in the three-year MD program.
-If not, you can transfer into the four-year degree program.
+If not, you can complete our MD curriculum in the traditional four-year time span.